andrew/ultimate-awesome/README.md

 - [awesome-tensorflow-2](https://github.com/Amin-Tgz/awesome-tensorflow-2) - 👉 Tensorflow 2.x resources such as tutorial, blog, code and videos.
 - [awesome-graphics-libraries](https://github.com/jslee02/awesome-graphics-libraries) - :sunglasses: A curated list of 3D graphics libraries and resources.
 - [awesome-ai-extensions](https://github.com/kklt92/awesome-ai-extensions) - A curated list of AI-powered browser extensions, plugins, and add-ons.
-- [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
 - [awesome-ux](https://github.com/batoreh/awesome-ux) - A awesome list about User Experience disciplines.
 - [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [super-awesome-mac](https://github.com/tonnoz/super-awesome-mac) - A curated collection of my favorite (free) apps for MacOs.